rx-samarth/Commandline-Shortcuts/README.md

 ## Usage

-To use CmdShortcutTool, navigate to the directory where it is located and run it as a Python script from the command line.
+To use command.py, navigate to the directory where it is located and run it as a Python script from the command line.
 ```
 python3 command.py <options>
 ```